rtomayko/rpg/README.md

     and resolve dependencies, and 2.) install package contents.
 This allows for staged/later installs and conflict detection before install.

-  * Unlike gem, rpg is fast.
-Most compareable operations complete in an order of magnitude less time performant.
+  * rpg outperforms the gem command in many ways.
+Most comparable operations complete in at least one order of magnitude less time.

 ABOUT
 -----